ppet36/euc_dashboard/README.md

 ## Update 2024-05-17
 I added a PGM5639D photoresistor to pin 35 of the ESP32 with a 100K resistor to ground to measure the light intensity + auto light on/off on the EUC.

-## Update 2024-05-17
-I added a PGM5639D photoresistor to pin 35 of the ESP32 with a 100K resistor to ground to measure the light intensity + auto light on/off on the EUC.